Dr Jan Peters MBE

 Doctor of Science (2014)

-Anne Silk is a former clinician who developed an international contact lens consultancy.
+Anne Silk was a former clinician who developed an international contact lens consultancy.

-Since her retirement she has made a second career in neuroscience and the environment, producing a wide range of research outputs and supporting innovative scientific research.
+In retirement she made a second career in neuroscience and the environment, producing a wide range of research outputs and supporting innovative scientific research.

 She also made history as the first woman to become Master of her City Livery Company in 1990.